 If the application is not complete, the owner/agent will attempt to contact the applicant to obtain missing information.
-The applicant will have fifteen (15) business days after said owner-contact-attempt to respond and provide missing information.
-If the applicant fails to provide required information within said fifteen (15) day period, the owner/agent will return the application to the applicant.
+The applicant will have twenty-one (21) business days after said owner-contact-attempt to respond and provide missing information.
+If the applicant fails to provide required information within said twenty-one (21) day period, the owner/agent will with all social security information redacted or destroyed to the applicant.